DivasHost/Calculator-TCP/readme.md

 3. Students and professionals requiring reliable scientific calculations.

 How It Works :

 1. The client sends a calculation request (e.g., TCP formula or quadratic input).

-2.The server processes the request and computes the result.
+2. The server processes the request and computes the result.

 3. The result is returned to the client instantly.